Ben Merritt (PhD, 2021)

 Robert Tunison (MS Student, 2018)

-Rob just finished his MS degree during Summer 2018, after focusing on the question of how best to characterize global biodiversity on a country by country basis.
+Rob finished his MS degree during Summer 2018, after focusing on the question of how best to characterize global biodiversity on a country by country basis.
 Rob has been intimately involved in the Publication Bias project, contributing his coding expertise and ability to manipulate large data sets.
 To top it off, he is a first-rate birder and talented botanist in the field.
+He is now a PhD student at Michigan Technological University.

 Dr. Sunita Yadav (PhD, 2015)